-In this section we try to improve the reduced-form empirical model we used in Section 6.2 by imposing two constraints on the estimation that are grounded on elementary theory.
-Specifically, we redo the NLS estimation of (11) but imposing that \bar{s} should equal the largest value of $\bar{\iota}w - \iota_r$ in the relevant sample, and that \underline{s} should equal the lowest value of $\bar{\iota}o - \iota_r$ in the relevant sample (with $\bar{\iota}w$, $\bar{\iota}o$, and ι_r as defined in Section 4).
-The results are reported in Figure 22, which is analogous of Figure 18.
-The global fit of this reduced-form approach looks somewhat more credible than the unconstrained version in Figure 18; at least the EFFR-IOR spread now rises as the quantity of reserves falls below \$1 tn.
+G.1 NLS estimation of (6) with constraints motivated by theory in the relevant sample, and that $\underline{s}$ should equal the lowest value of $\bar{\iota}o - \iota_r$ in the relevant sample (with $\bar{\iota}w$ , $\bar{\iota}o$ , and $\iota_r$ as defined in Section 4).
+The results are reported in Figure 23, which is analogous of Figure 7.
+The global fit of this reduced-form approach looks somewhat more credible than the unconstrained version in Figure 7; at least the EFFR-IOR spread now rises as the quantity of reserves falls below \$1 tn.
 However, even after we control by IOR-ONRRP regime, as we do in the bottom-left and bottom-right panels of the figure, the estimated demands are still quite different from our quantitative-theoretic estimates.
 To illustrate, compare the quantitative-theoretic estimate in the top-right panel with the reduced-form estimate in the bottom-right panel for the sample with IOR-ONRRP spread equal to 10 bps.
 In the former, the slope of the demand becomes flat somewhere above \$1.3 tn of total reserves, while the slope of the latter remains positive even if total reserves exceed \$2.5 tn.
 The behavior is also quite different for relatively low levels of reserves: the model-generated demand becomes quite steep at about \$600 bn of total reserves, while the slope of the reduced-form estimate does not vary much with the quantity of reserves (even as the quantity of total reserves approaches zero).